FrederikLeed/MS-Infrastructure/ADDS Scripts/Cleanup/README.md

 #### Remove-NestedGroups.ps1
 Remote All nested groups from all BuiltIn High Privilige groups

-#### Set-AccountNotDelegated.ps1
-To ensure all users in BuiltIn High Privilige groups have the "this account is sensitive and cannot be delegated" flag set.

 #### ValidatePasswords.ps1
 To ensure password policy requires atleast 14 chars, and all users in BuiltIn High Privilige groups, have changed password recently.